 The Company tests the carrying amounts of goodwill for recoverability on an annual basis on October 1 or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 The Company performs a one-step test in its evaluation of the carrying value of goodwill if qualitative factors determine it is necessary to complete a goodwill impairment test.
 In the evaluation, the fair value of the relevant reporting unit is determined and compared to its carrying value.
 If the fair value is greater than the carrying value, then the carrying value is deemed to be recoverable, and no further action is required.
 If the fair value estimate is less than the carrying value, goodwill is considered impaired for the amount by which the carrying amount exceeds the reporting unit's fair value, and a charge is reported in impairment of goodwill in the Company's consolidated statements of operations.
-The key assumptions used to value the reporting unit include estimates of future cash flows, the discount rate applicable and those future cash flow periods, and the implied control premium.
+The key assumptions used to value the reporting unit include estimates of future cash flows, the discount rate applicable and those future cash flow periods.
+Our estimates of fair value give consideration to the level of implied control premium which is the amount a buyer is willing to pay over the current market price of a company (i.e. market capitalization) to acquire a controlling interest.